 The Lame Dog stood on the corner of Queens Road and Surrey Street, it seems to have moved several times along Queens Road from opening in 1810, closed in 1976, demolished.
 You can read more about it on Joe Mason’s site here.

 The Golden Star

 The Golden star remain as always where it’s always been, first licensed in 1864 an ale house may have stood here as far back as 1600 on what was quite an important road through the and out of the city.
 The current building is partly Edwardian.
 Recently it suffered a car entering through the front, rather than me.
 Originally a Bullard’s house it’s now a Greene King.
 The food is nice.

 Another pub that still exists, named after Peter the Wild Boy who is alleged to have lived in Norwich.
 More here at Heart.
 Interesting to note the weavers windows next door.

-Part 1 of this series is here.
 With thanks again to Julie Chettleburgh.